My Child Is Mean To Others

 Hi Annie,

 I don’t know what to do because my child is mean to others.
-Today the teacher pulled me aside and told me that my three year old son was taking toys away from other kids and every time this one little girl would make something out of play dough, he would smash it.
-She said she didn’t think he was doing it maliciously and I don’t think so either, as it’s just not in his character, but I need to know what to do?
+Today the teacher pulled me aside and told me that my three-year-old son was taking toys away from other kids and that every time this one little girl would make something out of play dough, he would smash it.
+She said she didn’t think he was doing it maliciously, and I don’t think so either, as it’s just not in his character, but I need to know what to do.
 I had a long talk with him about it, and he said he wouldn’t do it again.
 I grounded him from playing games on the computer.
 Do you know of anything else I should do because I don’t want my kid to be the “bad kid” in class?
 Thanks Crystal

-Firstly, take a deep breath.
+First, take a deep breath.
 An incident or two at the play school doesn’t mean your son is headed for trouble.
-You’ve let him know you’re not happy and given him a consequence and that’s all good stuff.
+You’ve let him know you’re not happy and given him a consequence, and that’s all good stuff.
 At three, you want it to be a direct consequence, so I would only deny him his games for the day of the offence.
-If he behaves properly at play school for one day, I would give them back to him, but for a while tell him you will be talking to the teacher every day after class.
-Tell him you will be checking to make sure he has been well behaved and if he has played nicely with the other kids etc, he gets his computer games back and if he hasn’t, he doesn’t.
+If he behaves properly at play school for one day, then give them back to him, but for a while, tell him you will be talking to the teacher every day after class.
+Tell him you will be checking to make sure he has been well behaved; if he has played nicely with the other kids, etc., he gets his computer games back; if he hasn’t, he doesn’t.

 Annie